 Ankle Safety First

-Having the largest muscle group in the body, it takes a lot of heavy weight, volume and dynamic moves to get the gears turning when it comes to training the lower body.
-Unfortunately, this could expose you to ankle sprains, or even worsen the ones you already have.
+Having the largest muscle group in the body, it takes a lot of heavyweights, volume, and dynamic moves to get the gears turning when it comes to training the lower body.
+Unfortunately, this could expose you to ankle sprains, or even worse, the ones you already have.
 This is especially if you are suffering from stiff calf muscles or a reduction in ankle mobility.

 About the Author

-Nancy Moore is the founder and creator of Fitnessgrams.
-She created Fitnessgrams.com to be a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
+Nancy Moore was the founder and creator of Fitnessgrams.com - a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
 Here you will find experiences, workouts, information from the experts, healthy living tips, and tools to find well-being and balance.